kostenkoserg/kostenko.blog.src/content/blog/2019/11/java-primitive-types-calculation.md

 status=published
 ~~~~~~

-This is well knowing stuff about representation of [Floating point types in java](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html), but time from time each developer can forget about
+This is well known stuff about representation of [Floating point types in java](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html), but time from time each developer can forget about

 ```java
 @Test